Hugo-hero/wordpress-post-loader/README.md

 # Wordpress auto post loader

-This snippet can be use to load multiple contents into a wordpress posts as a loop.
+This PHP snippet can be use to load multiple contents into a wordpress posts as a loop.

 You need to have a directory with html files inside, each file is the content of a post.